open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/MosesBaleke.md

 # Moses Baleke
 Hi everyone, you can call me Moses.
 I am a junior at CSU-global majoring in computer science and I reside in Germantown Maryland.
-I enthusiastic about programing and all modern web technologies.
+I am enthusiastic about programing and all modern web technologies.
 In addition to taking on rigorous programming projects such as, building my personal website, pursuing a bachelor’s degree in computer science has exposed me to some of the best programming and  industry practices that are needed to succeed as a Software Engineer.
 I always look forward to taking on new